4WD MODIFICATIONS - ELECTRIC & LIGHTS

 When you buy a new globe for your house, you don’t expect it to be ‘directional’, but vehicle lights need to be directional, in a precise way, and that’s where the science comes in.

 This directional component comes from the reflector – its finish and shape – and from the lens fitted to the front of the light, in addition to the light output from the globe.
-Our light testing over the past few years has shown that some halogen 55-watt lights are superior to 100-watt models and even130-watt models.
+Our light testing in the past showed that some halogen 55-watt lights were superior to 100-watt models and even 130-watt models.

 Relying on power ratings above 100 watts creates additional problems for the light designer and the buyer, including the need for expensive wiring and relays.